slevithan/regex/README.md

 | Between *N* and *M* | `{0,5}` | `{0,5}?` | `{0,5}+` |

 > [!NOTE]
-> Possessive quantifiers are supported in many other regex flavors, and there is a [proposal](https://github.com/tc39/proposal-regexp-atomic-operators) to add them to JavaScript.
+> Possessive quantifiers are supported in many other regex flavors.
+There's a [proposal](https://github.com/tc39/proposal-regexp-atomic-operators) to add them to JavaScript.

 ### Subroutines